 - A small number of additional marks will be awarded for spelling, punctuation and grammar for GCSE English literature, geography, history and religious studies.

-Having good grades in GCSEs will increase your career options, particularly if you can pass enough to reach Level 2 - 5 GCSEs at grade 9-4 or A*-C.
+Having good grades in GCSEs will increase your career options, particularly if you can pass enough to reach Level 2 - 5 GCSEs at grade 9-4 (previously A*-C).

 "You have to be really careful choosing your options because the subjects you pick that day, are the subjects you'll be doing for the remaining years in high school.
-Make sure your options are based on the subjects you see yourself making exceptional progress in and of course, the subjects you enjoy".
+Make sure your options are based on the subjects you see yourself making exceptional/very good progress in and of course, the subjects you enjoy".
 Tariq (69kb PDF).Read more from Tariq